gingerly-ui/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints all natural numbers to 98
+prints the n times table